-Amounts for the investments in associates comprise the Group's equity in net earnings - net of valuation allowance.
+Amounts for the investments in associates comprise the Group's equity in net earnings of the associates.

 Other operations include air transportation, hangarage, real estate holding and management, and recruitment services.

 The following tables present the financial information of the business segments as at and for the years ended December 31, 2017, 2016 and 2015 (in thousands):